Neutrollized/cis-windows-level1/README.md

 Should work for Windows 2016 (untested)

+## TODO

+There's plenty of room for optimizing and consolidating regedits, etc.

 ## Requirements

 Requires Ansible 2.5+ as the `win_audit_policy_system` module is required and it's new in 2.5